Skip to Content

 Clydesdale Horse Breed History: Origins, Growth, and Legacy

 The Clydesdale breed originated in the Clyde Valley of Lanarkshire, Scotland, during the 18th century.
-These magnificent horses were bred to meet the growing demand for heavy farm and industrial work, becoming a cornerstone of Scottish agriculture.
+These large horses were bred to meet the growing demand for heavy farm and industrial work, becoming a cornerstone of Scottish agriculture.

 • Development: